 The leaves, a leathery texture, vary from 4 to 18 inches in length and last on the tree for more than a year.

 Flowers called motor in Marathi blossom at the end with groups of 4 to 16 inches long.

-India is Mango's first country producing 50% of the world's Mango.
+India is Mango's first country to produce 50% of the world's total produce.

 In which season mango grows in India

-This fruit tree starts flowering from December to February and bearing fruits from February.
+This fruit tree starts flowering from December to February and bears fruits from February.

-But the proper season of Mango in India is from March to June, and some varieties of mangoes are up to July end, or august starts like Dasheri.
+But the proper season of Aam in India is from March to June, and some varieties of these start in July or August, like Dasheri.
 While